PhoodSolutionsInc/phoodx-datawarehouse/OPERATIONS.md

 SELECT schema_name, record_count FROM counts
 UNION ALL
 SELECT 'TOTAL', MAX(total_count) FROM counts;

+-- Verify permissions are correctly set for the new tenant schema -- Check that both phood_ro and phood_rw users have access SELECT
+    grantee,
+    privilege_type,
+    is_grantable
+FROM information_schema.schema_privileges
+WHERE schema_name = 'new_tenant_name'
+AND grantee IN ('phood_ro', 'phood_rw', 'whadmin')
+ORDER BY grantee, privilege_type;
 ```

 ### Step 6: Convert Completed Years to Yearly Tables (Optional)